 The program features: a four week pre-matriculation summer session, intensive science curricula, research internships, field trips, projects, career counseling, seminars, and a peer mentor-tutoring program.

 Students are admitted to the DNIMAS Program for the Fall of each academic year.
-The deadline for applications for regular admission (FALL-2013) is January 31, 2013.
+The deadline for applications for regular admission (FALL-2017) is December 15, 2016.

 Applications to the DNIMAS program may be obtained by clicking "Applications (pdf)" , by calling (757) 823-2511 or: